LEADING OFF: Lester returns to Wrigley, Phils c...

 - News Article

-Jon Lester is set to start for the Washington Nationals at Wrigley Field after spending the past six seasons with the...
+A look at what's happening around the majors today:___WELCOME BACKJon Lester is set to start for the Washington Nationals at Wrigley Field after spending the past six seasons with the Chicago Cubs.The

 More Recent New York Mets Articles